WCSCourses/Cancer_Genome_Analysis_2025/CancerGenomeAnalysis_InformaticsGuide.md

 - Hard disk space: 200GB <br />
 - Admin rights to the computer <br />

-## Citing and Re-using Course Material
+## Citing and Reusing Course Material

 The course data are free to reuse and adapt with appropriate attribution.
 All course data in these repositories are licensed under the <a rel="license" href="https://creativecommons.org/licenses/by-nc-sa/4.0/">Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)</a>. <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons Licence" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />